decred/dcrdata/README.md

 set with `-C`, the "public" and "views" folders _must_ be in the same folder as the `dcrdata` executable.

-### Hiding the PostgreSQL db Configuration settings.
+### Hiding the PostgreSQL Settings Table

-By default postgres configuration settings are logged on system start up.
+By default, postgres settings are displayed in a table on start up of dcrdata.
-`--hidepgconfig` flag blocks the logging on dcrdata start up.
+To block display of this table, use the `--hidepgconfig` switch..

 ### Running the Web Interface During Synchronization